Acupuncture Treatment for Migraine

 Acupuncture for Migraines

 Acupuncture is an extremely safe treatment method and can effectively reduce both the frequency and the intensity of migraine attacks.
 This technique restricts the acupuncture points present in the arms and legs, thereby triggering pain-relieving effects.
-Acupuncture avoids the head and neck region as well as vasodilation which can often exacerbate existing migraines.
 Once a suitable needle has been identified for the acupuncture point, the patient needs to rest the needle for at least a couple of weeks to ensure that the stagnation along the meridian is eliminated, and consequently, alleviate migraine symptoms.

 Migraines can not only cause pain but a host of other unpleasant symptoms, including dizziness, vomiting, and nausea.
 Depending upon the severity of the condition, migraines might require a minimum of two weekly acupuncture sessions for a period of up to six months.
 Having said that, if your problem is a minor one, we might well be able to help you get rid of it in a single visit.
 Regardless of the length of your migraine struggles, our acupuncture migraine specialists will develop a personalized treatment protocol that will help you optimize your body’s healing potential.